Jim Sharp (bull rider): Later successes

-Finishing 31st in the Bud Light Cup standings for 1999, Sharp felt his riding career was back on track.
-He finished third in two events, won the Copenhagen Tough Company event in Poplar Bluff, Missouri and rode four of five bulls at the 1999 PBR World Finals, which included a 94-point ride in round 2 on the previously unridden bull, Jim Jam.
+Finishing 31st in the Bud Light Cup (BLC) standings for 1999, Sharp felt his riding career was back on track.
+He finished third in two events, won the Copenhagen Tough Company event in Poplar Bluff, Missouri, and rode four of five bulls at the 1999 PBR World Finals, which included a 94-point ride in round 2 on the previously unridden bull, Jim Jam.

 The 2000 Bud Light Cup season ended for Sharp with a 15th-place ranking, 4,013 Bud Light Cup points and earnings of $74,856 plus solid top five (2nd, 3rd and 5th) finishes in three major events and a championship at the Copenhagen Tough Co. event in Lufkin, Texas.
 For 2001, Sharp rode to an 11th place ranking and more than $122,000.00 in total winnings.
 His 2001 season included a win at the Bud Light Cup event in Phoenix, Arizona, his first PBR major-league event win since 1996.

 The 2002 season was a resurgent year for Sharp.
 He had very strong showings at many events, including his namesake event in Odessa, Texas.
-He also garnered the event championship at the Tuff Hedeman Championship Challenge in Fort Worth as well as Bullnanza in Guthrie, Oklahoma, the Jerome Davis Challenge (Greensboro, North Carolina) and the Portland Open.
+He also garnered the event championship at the Tuff Hedeman Championship Challenge in Fort Worth as well as the Portland Open in Portland, Oregon, the Jerome Davis Challenge in Greensboro, North Carolina, and Bullnanza-Guthrie in Guthrie, Oklahoma.

-In addition to the event title in Fort Worth, Sharp also rode Dillinger for 95.5 points in that event's Mossy Oak Shootout, winning $85,000 in the process for that ride alone.
+In addition to the event title at the Tuff Hedeman Championship Challenge in Fort Worth, Sharp also rode Dillinger for 95.5 points in that event's Mossy Oak Shootout, winning $85,000 in the process for that ride alone.
 He led the Bud Light Cup standings for most of the year before stumbling in the second half of the year and eventually being surpassed by eventual World Champion Ednei Caminhas.
 He still finished the 2002 season 4th in the world with $281,315.50 in earnings.

 The 2003 Built Ford Tough Series (BFTS) season was a tough ride for Sharp.
-He did have a few top 10 finishes, including a 5th place finish in Tampa, a 2nd place finish in St. Louis, and an 8th place finish at the Tuff Hedeman Challenge in Fort Worth.
-But he battled through some injuries along the way, including a complex scalp laceration and bruised ribs in Fort Worth, and a leg injury in Atlantic City.
+He did have a few top 10 finishes, including a 5th place finish in Tampa, Florida, a 2nd place finish in St. Louis, Missouri, and an 8th place finish at the Tuff Hedeman Challenge in Fort Worth.
+But he battled through some injuries along the way, including a complex scalp laceration and bruised ribs in Fort Worth, and a leg injury in Atlantic City, New Jersey.
 He also pulled out of the World Finals after three rounds due to shoulder trouble.
 He finished 16th in the world that year with earnings of $56,102.94.
 Due to shoulder surgery in the off-season, Sharp did not return to competition until late into the 2004 season.